It’s

 crept in.

-The non-native glossy privet (Ligustrum lucidum) and Quihoui
+non-native glossy privet (Ligustrum lucidum) and Quihoui privet (Ligustrum

-hackberry and ash-leaf maple are common small trees along the edges of the
+ash-leaf maple are common small trees along the edges of the Thicket, as are

 leaves and smooth green trunks, has only recently begun to become invasive ––